What’s the Problem?

 Step 3: If they’re not, tell them that you would like to see them take a stand on this issue.

-Step 4: If you’re not happy with your bank’s response, consider switching banks – use this great guide created by our friends at Market Forces to help you make the switch.
+Step 4: If you’re not happy with your bank’s response, consider switching banks – use these steps to switch, and for more information use this great guide created by our friends at Market Forces to help you make the switch.

 Step 5: Tell your bank why you’re leaving them.